silksil/personalLearnings/productivity.md

 ### System
 The system describes more specifically from practical point of view what I do to remain productive.
 As I experiment with new ways of working and because of tecnological advancement, the system I use is changing quit frequently, but only minorly, over time.
+1. **Work tools:** the tools that I use to get things done.
+2. **Work schedule:**  getting more things done through systems and rituals.

 # Principles
 ## 1. Work effectively